malierel/30-Days-Of-JavaScript/20_Day_Writing_clean_codes/20_day_writing_clean_codes.md

 - We used camelCase for variables and functions.
 - All variable names start with a letter.
 - We chose to use *const* for constants, arrays, objects and functions.
-In stead of double quote, we chose to use single quote or backtick.
+Instead of double quote, we chose to use single quote or backtick.
 Single quote is becoming trendy.
 - We also removed semicolons from our code but it is a matter of personal preference.
 - Space around arithmetic operators, assignment operators and after comma
 - Arrow function instead of function declaration